 The confrontation and resolution of our story or sermon is the Gospel message that we preach.
 Too often we do not present this message because we have not adequately prepared our congregation for the dilemmas we face in life.
 The Gospel speaks to these dilemmas.

 How are we to become the Good Samaritan?
 We cannot do it on our own.
 The lawyer was seeking to justify himself.
 We cannot do that.
 And why should we?
 It is Jesus who justifies us.
 The good news of the Gospel is that Jesus is the fulfillment of the law.
 If we have nothing to prove then we are free to do what we can without fear of condemnation.
 This fear motivated the lawyer, but it must not motivate us.

-Once free, we are able to follow Jesus and his example, knowing that what we are not able to do he will more than make up the difference.
+Once free, we can follow Jesus and his example, knowing that what we are not able to do he will more than make up the difference.
 The Good Samaritan did not worry about running out of resources.
 He did what he could, trusting God to do the rest.

-Do we see how the parts of telling a story applies to our sermon telling the Gospel?
+Do we see how the parts of telling a story to apply to our sermon telling the Gospel?